Gas vs. Electric Dryers

 Before delivery and installation of your new dryer, make sure the room or space has everything the machine needs to be supported and hooked up.

 - You will need a dryer vent.
-See our How to Install a Dryer Vent guide to do it yourself.

 - Electric dryers need a dedicated 220-volt circuit to plug into.
 Gas dryers plug into a dedicated 120-volt outlet.
 If your laundry room needs a new electrical outlet, hire a licensed electrician.